There are so many methods and techniques to try when advertising online. Here are 23 ways you can save money and boost traffic during COVID-19.

 13. Invest in SEO

-SEO, otherwise known as search engine optimisation, is the practice of improving online content for the benefit of users and search engines.
-It helps you figure out what your customers are searching for so that you can optimise your web pages for your target keywords – and make sure your site is accessible to both search engines and potential customers.
+SEO, otherwise known as search engine optimization, is the practice of improving online content for the benefit of users and search engines.
+It helps you figure out what your customers are searching for so that you can optimize your web pages for your target keywords – and make sure your site is accessible to both search engines and potential customers.

 It’s a fundamental way of improving your website’s overall searchability and visibility, and with tools like Google’s Keyword Planner, doesn’t cost at all to get right.